specklesystems/speckle-docs/user/grasshopper.md

 #### Input

-- _Stream_: Supports any generated stream from within the `Stream` component category, but also _stream urls_ in text format.
+- _Project_: Supports any generated project from within the `project` component category, but also _project urls_ in text format.
-- _Message_: The message you want to attach to the _commit_ when you send the data.
+- _Message_: The message you want to attach to the _version_ when you send the data.
 Defaults to `"Grasshopper push"`.
 - _Data_: This port will accept almost anything you give it.
 If the objects provided are not `Base` objects, it will also perform the conversion to Speckle automatically.

 #### Output

-- _Stream_: The _commit url_ pointing to the objects in the Speckle server.
+- _Project_: The _version url_ pointing to the objects in the Speckle server.

 #### Extra options